JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 1. [Submit the CFP](#5-submit-the-cfp)
 1. [Don't get my hopes up](#6-dont-get-my-hopes-up)

+I've added a bunch of [FAQs](#faqs) to the end, too.
+Let me know if you have any other questions to add!

 ![Me smiling and speaking at a conference podium, wearing a pineapples-on-white t-shirt, gesturing with one hand](./me-at-prisma.jpg)

 <em style="display:block;margin-bottom:2rem;text-align:center;">
 Me speaking at Prisma Day 2022 in Berlin.
+Fun patterns on solid color shirts is my vibe now.
 </em>

 ## 1. Pre-Work

 Speaking at a conference is rarely the first bit of community involvement speakers take.
-It's a good idea to start smaller so you can build your skills and network with other people in your areas of programming.
+Start with smaller events so you can build your skills and network with other people in your areas of programming.

-If you're interested in getting started talking about programming topics, a strategy like this one with meetups can be very helpful:
+The strategy I took was:

 1. Start attending meetups, such as city-specific ones
 1. Speak at a meetup